 As Pensacola’s hidden gem, Johnson Beach is extremely secluded.
 On weekends during the summer it can get a bit crowded, however, it is still a very family-friendly area.
 Nestled in between the white sandy dunes and surrounded by the blue waters of the Gulf of Mexico, Johnson Beach is perfect for a relaxing, laid-back summer escape.
 You can easily spend an entire day sunbathing and enjoying the peaceful scenery or just a few hours strolling along the beachfront.

 If you want to explore further, you can keep driving straight and park somewhere alongside the road (always keep in mind the “No Parking” signs).
-From there you can head to Johnson Beach to the right or alternatively you can find one of the small paths meandering through the sand dunes to the left that will take you to the Big Lagoon on the Northern Side.
+From there you can head to Johnson Beach to the right or alternatively, you can find one of the small paths meandering through the sand dunes to the left that will take you to the Big Lagoon on the Northern Side.
 While this area does not have much of a beach, you will certainly find yourself in a very peaceful and secluded spot.

 What to Bring

-Beach Towels / Beach Chairs
+- Beach Towels / Beach Chairs

-Lots of Water
+- Lots of Water

 You will see people who have brought beach tents, tables, coolers, etc. If you are visiting with your kids, you can also bring sand toys or body boards (to be used only when conditions permit).

-Things to Do
+Things to Do in Johnson Beach

 Perdido Key Discovery Nature Trail